Kobe Bryant Has Some Great Advice For Anyone Who’s About to Get Very Rich

 July 25, 2016

 Basketball legend Kobe Bryant ended his 20-year basketball career in April this year with the historic 60-point farewell game at the Staples Center.
-Recently, the retired NBA superstar wrote a powerful letter to his younger self advising him how to properly support his friends and relatives.

 In the public letter published in The Players’ Tribune, the basketball legend gave advice to his 17-year-old self to INVEST in family, not to PAY for them.